ArghyaChatterjee/waypoint-based-3D-navigation-in-ros/README.md

 The repository is meant for leveraging system development and robot deployment for ground-based autonomous navigation and exploration.
 Containing a variety of simulation environments, autonomous navigation modules such as collision avoidance, terrain traversability analysis, waypoint following, etc, and a set of visualization tools, users can develop autonomous navigation systems and later on port those systems onto real robots for deployment.

 ## Compatibility
-This repository will work with Ubuntu 18.04 and ROS Melodic.
+This repository has been tested with Ubuntu 18.04 and ROS Melodic.

 ## Quick Start
-The repository has been tested in Ubuntu 18.04 with ROS Melodic and Ubuntu 20.04 with ROS Noetic.
 Install dependencies with command lines below.
 ```
 sudo apt update
 sudo apt install libusb-dev